kleberMRocha/RecipeApp/README.md

 ## features to be implemented

-[] The user should be able to favorite a recipe
+- [] The user should be able to favorite a recipe
-[] The user should be able to list the favorite recipes [] Improvements in animations
+- [] The user should be able to list the favorite recipes
+- [] Animation Improvements
-[] Alternatives to broken video links
+- [] Alternatives to broken video links

 ## Project setup
 ```